Emojam-Bot/Emojam/README.md

 </p>

 <h2 id="about">About</h2>
 <p>This is a discord bot that posts custom emoji and gifs.
-You may have many questions like why is the code in a single file and so big, why are you so stupid and added hard to remember commands for just simple gifs.
-The answer to all this is a single quote:<p>

-> "Don't try hard, try stupid" - Samuel Mariña AKA Samuel Miller
+This bot uses slash commands, so be familiar with slash commands.<p>

 <h2 id="features">Features</h2>